Palisades Tahoe: Alpine Meadows gondola connection

-Development controversy
+Development proposals

 Separate from the approved Squaw Alpine proposed gondola, Squaw Alpine has also proposed a large development in the existing Squaw Valley parking lot area.
 In 2016, Squaw Valley Ski Holdings submitted a final application for entitlements for its proposed Village at Squaw Valley Specific Plan, a $1-billion plan that prompted the Attorney General of California to write a letter of concern to Placer County.
 The plan would include 850 hotel and condominium units and a 96-foot-tall "Mountain Adventure Camp" featuring a year-round indoor waterpark.
 According to the environmental review for the project, new development is projected to add 3,300 new car trips to local roads on peak days, and the project would have twenty "significant but unavoidable" impacts".

 Sierra Watch created a grassroots campaign to "Keep Squaw True", holding public events and circulating an online petition in opposition to KSL Capital Partners' proposed expansion plan.

 In November 2016, the Placer County Board of Supervisors approved KSL's controversial development proposal in spite of opposition from local conservation organizations, including Sierra Watch.
 Sierra Watch filed suit to overturn those approvals for violating the California Environmental Quality Act in December 2016.

 In 2017, resort owners added a roller coaster to their development proposal.

-Squaw Valley name controversy
+Squaw Valley renaming

-The term "squaw" is considered offensive by many Native Americans, and the Washoe tribe, which is native to the region, has criticized its use in the name of the resort.
+The term "squaw" is now considered offensive by many Native Americans, and the Washoe tribe, which is native to the region, has criticized its use in the name of the resort.
 As a result, the resort announced on August 25, 2020, that the name would be changed.
 President Ron Cohen said in a statement, "While we love our local history and the memories we all associate with this place as it has been named for so long, we are confronted with the overwhelming evidence that the term 'squaw' is considered offensive."
 The new name, Palisades Tahoe, was formally announced on September 13, 2021.
 Later that day, the Washoe tribe sent out a press release stating that the tribe "commends and fully supports the resort management and others who contributed to this milestone decision."
 After coming to an agreement regarding the name change, the ski resort and the Washoe tribe have been working together in educating resort guests about tribal culture, with the resort launching a Washoe cultural tour and an exhibit on the Washoe way of life.
+The main road leading to the resort was subsequently renamed by the county from "Squaw Valley Road" to "Olympic Valley Road" in early 2022.